Aimee-Gloire/Summative_Linux/README.md

 - question5/ TCP client-server exam system

 Each question has its own README with instructions on:

-✔ How to compile
+- How to compile
-✔ How to run
+- How to run
-✔ What files are included
+- What files are included
-✔ What the program does
+- What the program does

-A short written project report accompanies this repository, and a video demonstration was recorded separately.

 ---